EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 87

-In addition, we conclude that evidence that is not "independent" of the contents of allegedly privileged communications --- like the partial transcripts in this case --- may be used not only in the pursuit of in camera review, but also may provide the evidentiary basis for the ultimate showing that the crime-fraud exception applies.
+In addition, we conclude that evidence that is not "independent" of the contents of allegedly privileged communications---like the partial transcripts in this case---may be used not only in the pursuit of in camera review, but also may provide the evidentiary basis for the ultimate showing that the crime-fraud exception applies.
 We see little to distinguish these two uses: in both circumstances, if the evidence